SanjeevaRDodlapati/QeMLflow/scripts/monitoring/README.md

-# ChemML Automated Monitoring System
+# QeMLflow Automated Monitoring System

-This directory contains a comprehensive automated monitoring system for the ChemML project that automatically checks if workflows are successful and the documentation site is live and working.
+This directory contains a comprehensive automated monitoring system for the QeMLflow project that automatically checks if workflows are successful and the documentation site is live and working.

 ## 🔍 Monitoring Components